 Despite the resilience-building potential of all this positivity, it should be noted that pessimism also has its uses.
-For anxious people, defensive pessimism is a cognitive strategy that helps them manage their anxiety and work productively.
-By lowering their expectations to help prepare themselves for the worst, they run through in their mind all the bad things that might happen.
+For anxious people, strategic (or defensive) pessimism is a cognitive strategy that helps us to manage our anxiety and work productively.
+By lowering our expectations to help prepare ourselves for the worst, we run through in our minds all the bad things that might happen.

 Identified by Nancy Cantor and her students in the mid-1980s (but harking back to the stoic practice of premeditatio malorum – premeditation of evils), this technique can be used in a variety of areas.
-For example, imagining the potential pitfalls of public speaking (forgetting your speech; struggling with accompanying tech; having a dry throat) can help you to pre-empt them (writing cue cards; practising the technology; and ensuring they have a glass of water close by).
-Doing this preparation may alleviate your anxiety and improve your performance.
+For example, imagining the potential pitfalls of public speaking: forgetting your speech; struggling with accompanying tech; having a dry throat.
+Identifying these pitfalls in advance can help us to pre-empt them: writing cue cards; practising the technology, and ensuring they have a glass of water close by.
+Doing this preparation may alleviate our anxiety and improve our performance.

-However, defensive pessimism is not to be confused with actual pessimism (an internal, global, and stable attribution style); rather, this is a conscious cognitive strategy.
+Bear in mind, though, that strategic pessimism is not to be confused with actual pessimism (an internal, global and stable attribution style); rather, this is a conscious cognitive strategy.

 A focus on flourishing

 Seligman concluded, from extensive research, that the happiest people are those who recognise and make use of their unique combination of signature strengths.
-He identified six classes of virtue (wisdom and knowledge; courage; humanity; justice; temperance and transcendence) that make up 24 character strengths.
+He identifies six classes of virtue – wisdom and knowledge; courage; humanity; justice; temperance and transcendence – that make up 24 character strengths.

-In this, we can see the influence of both ancient virtue ethics and stoic philosophy: while Aristotle believed the ultimate purpose of existence was ‘happiness’ (eudaimonia – actively expressing virtue), stoics held that virtue is the only real good, and so is both necessary and sufficient for living a ‘good life’).
+In this, we can see the influence of both ancient virtue ethics and stoic philosophy: while Aristotle believed the ultimate purpose of existence was ‘happiness’ (eudaimonia – actively expressing virtue), the Stoics held that virtue is the only real good, and so is both necessary and sufficient for living a ‘good life’.

 “When I started my work in positive psychology, my original view was closest to Aristotle’s – that everything we do is done in order to make us happy – but I actually detest the word happiness, which is so overused that it has become almost meaningless,” wrote Seligman in his book Flourish, in 2011.

-“…I no longer think that positive psychology is about happiness, or about a quest for increasing life satisfaction through positive emotion, engagement, and meaning.”
+Seligman no longer believes that positive psychology is about happiness, or about a quest for increasing life satisfaction through “positive emotion, engagement and meaning.”